 Once the proposed thesis has been approved by the student's thesis committee, and the UNCP IRB (if applicable) , the student should conduct the proposed research.
 It is important that the student regularly update his/her thesis advisor on the progress being made on the thesis.

 The student works with his/her thesis advisor to prepare the written thesis.
 The thesis should be prepared according to disciplinary and program standards.
 It must contain the following elements:

 When all final corrections to the thesis are made, it is the responsibility of the student to provide the Dean of the School of Graduate Studies with a single copy of the work on ordinary bond paper for Graduate School approval.
 This is due in the Office of Graduate Studies at least two weeks before the end of the semester in which the student expects to complete degree requirements.
 This copy will be reviewed and marked before being returned to the student for revision (if needed).
-All copies submitted after final Graduate School approval for binding and processing must: have 1 1/2 inch left margin, 1 inch other margins be on paper that is 8.5 x 11 inch, 20-pound weight, white or very light cream in color, acid-free, at least 25% cotton content (archival quality) paper.
+Upon approval of this draft, a final copy should be submitted to the Graduate School meeting the following qualifications: have 1 1/2 inch left margin, 1 inch other margins be on paper that is 8.5 x 11 inch, 20-pound weight, white or very light cream in color, acid-free, at least 25% cotton content (archival quality) paper.

-All final copies must be free of streaks and smudges, and must be correctly aligned on each page.
+The final copy must be free of streaks and smudges, and must be correctly aligned on each page.